-Alaska law prohibits a mistake of age defense in prosecutions for sex trafficking in the first degree; however, Alaska's other child sex trafficking offenses are silent regarding the permissibility of the defense, and the defense is expressly permitted in CSEC cases.
-Pursuant to Alaska Stat. § 11.66.110(b) (Sex trafficking in the first degree), "In a prosecution under (a)(2) of this section, it is not a defense that the defendant reasonably believed that the person induced or caused to engage in prostitution was 20 years of age or older."
+FULLY MET Alaska law prohibits a mistake of age defense in prosecutions for sex trafficking in the first degree; however, Alaska's other child sex trafficking offenses are silent regarding the permissibility of the defense.4 Pursuant to Alaska Stat. § 11.66.110(b) (Sex trafficking in the first degree), "In a prosecution under (a)(2)5 of this section, it is not a defense that the defendant reasonably believed that the person induced or caused to engage in prostitution was 20 years of age or older."
+Policy Goal 1.5 Use of a law enforcement decoy is not an available defense in child sex trafficking cases.